taller-de-programacion-2/basic_payment_sc/README.md

 depending on the network you want to use.

-Keep in mind that you have to set the INFURA_API_KEY and MNEMONIC envvars(the .env file can be used for this).
+Keep in mind that you have to set the ALCHEMY_API_KEY and MNEMONIC envvars(the .env file can be used for this).

 To get the deployed contract address just look in the `deployments/<network>/BasicPayments.json` file.